-In addition to hiring out consultants on-site at the customer, Etteplan’s strategy has for several years been to deliver complete development projects and overall commitments.
-The Linköping office has already invested in a local workshop with the ability to produce fast prototypes with different types of 3D-printers.
-Through Wematter’s Gravity, capacity will increase significantly while the staff’s working hours will focus on development work rather than machine support.
-Now Etteplan will strengthen its position both locally by increasing the quality and flexibility of the projects but also nationally with an advanced 3D-printer system from Wematter.
+Etteplan will strengthen its position locally by increasing the quality and flexibility of the projects and nationally with an advanced 3D printer system from Wematter.
+In addition to supplying consultants at the customer’s work site, Etteplan’s strategy has for several years been to deliver complete development projects.
+Its Linköping office has already invested in a local workshop with the ability to quickly produce prototypes using different types of 3D printers.
+Through Wematter’s Gravity, capacity will increase significantly while the staff’s working hours will focus on development work rather than technical support.

 Several different types of collaborative projects